techflow21/MnemonicsGenerator/README.md

 # MnemonicsGenerator

 This an implementation of Mnemonics Generator in Python.
-Just a demonstration purpose please
+Just a demonstration purpose please.

+# Usage
+To be updated later